 This project will provide an open repository of primary sources for the history of late modern geodetical research.
 Moreover, it will study the application of digital methods to the historical analysis of international cooperation, scientific diplomacy, and interdisciplinary debate in the field.

-The primary goal of the project at this stage is to make the materials produced by the precursors organisations of the current International Association of Geodesy available for digital inquiry through a digitisation process made possible by a cooperation between the libraries of the MPIWG and the GFZ in Potsdam.
+The primary goal of the project at this stage is to make the materials produced by the precursors organzations of the current International Association of Geodesy available for digital inquiry through a digitization process made possible by a cooperation between the libraries of the MPIWG and the GFZ in Potsdam.
 Metadata for the whole corpus and a growing bibliography of its component elements are available on our Zotero group.
 You can request access to the corpus by sending us an email.

 The first of these entities, the Mitteleuropäische Gradmessung, was set up in 1862 as an intergovernmental association, following a proposal by the Prussian military surveyor Johann Jakob Baeyer, to initiate the exact measurement of degrees of latitude and longitude across Central Europe and promote scientific geodesy.
 Over time this regional association developed into a truly global endeavor, leading it to be first renamed Europäische Gradmessung (1867) and then Internationale Erdmessung (1886).

 One aspect that is of particular interest from the point of view of digital humanities research is the issue of how to foster automated analysis of multilingual corpora, a crucial issue in the digital history of science for the age before the advent of global English (Gordin 2015).

-Among possible developments of this project at later stages there are the interlinking of the digitised material with other existing repositories that hold relevant geodetical publications (such as, for example, JSTOR) and the comparative analysis of other series of geodetical research reports (such as, for example the annual reports of the US Coast and Geodetic Survey).
+Among possible developments of this project at later stages are the interlinking of the digitized material with other existing repositories that hold relevant geodetical publications (such as, for example, JSTOR) and the comparative analysis of other series of geodetical research reports (such as, for example the annual reports of the US Coast and Geodetic Survey).